If banks are to retain customers, and acquire new ones too, they need to make some changes

 Meeting changing demands

 This is true for any business.
 But getting close to customers, particularly in business banking, is not that easy.
-Banks have been slow to meet the changing demands of customers and those demands are only going to become greater in 2018 as technology continues to make in-roads into traditional practises.
+Banks have been slow to meet the changing demands of customers and those demands are only going to become greater in 2018 as technology continues to make in-roads into traditional practices.

 A recent study found that technology investments in 2018 will revolve around ‘topical’ areas such as information security, advanced analytics, and open banking APIs.
 This is opposed to investments in ‘future-looking’ areas such as conversational AI, robotic process automation, the Internet of Things, augmented reality or virtual reality.
 Blockchain is fast evolving too.